Why I'm revisiting software fundamentals and my learning plan

 I'll keep going down the list for Core Programming section, while concurrently going through another course from another section.
 Doing just 2 courses concurrently for now but that may change.

 I don't plan on completing all of the courses.
 I'm picking and choosing what I believe to be the most important or relevant, in an order that makes sense.
-Courses such as computer graphics, or machine learning, for example, I might not be taking because I'm not targeting that specific type of job.
-If I have some extra time, I might take them out of curiosity, but I need balance that with pragmatism.
+Courses such as computer graphics or machine learning, for example, I might not be taking because I'm not targeting that specific type of job.
+But if I have some extra time, I might take them out of curiosity.

 I won't be taking the calculus courses from the core math section since I already took them in college and feel like I could easily pick up necessary info if needed.